Weather station: Personal weather station

 A personal weather station is a set of weather measuring instruments operated by a private individual, club, association, or business (where obtaining and distributing weather data is not a part of the entity's business operation).
 Personal weather stations have become more advanced and can include many different sensors to measure weather conditions.
 These sensors can vary between models but most measure wind speed, wind direction, outdoor and indoor temperatures, outdoor and indoor humidity, barometric pressure, rainfall, and UV or solar radiation.
 Other available sensors can measure soil moisture, soil temperature, and leaf wetness.
 The quality, number of instruments, and placement of personal weather stations can vary widely, making the determination of which stations collect accurate, meaningful, and comparable data difficult.
 There are a comprehensive number of retail weather stations available.

 Personal weather stations typically involve a digital console that provides readouts of the data being collected.
 These consoles may interface to a personal computer where data can be displayed, stored, and uploaded to websites or data ingestion/distribution systems.
 Open-source weather stations are available that are designed to be fully customizable by users.

 Personal weather stations may be operated solely for the enjoyment and education of the owner, while some owners share their results with others.
 They do this by manually compiling data and distributing it, distributing data over the Internet, or sharing data via amateur radio.
 The Citizen Weather Observer Program (CWOP) is a service which facilitates the sharing of information from personal weather stations.
-This data is submitted through use of software, a personal computer, and internet connection (or amateur radio) and are utilized by groups such as the National Weather Service (NWS) when generating forecast models.
+This data is submitted through use of software, a personal computer, and internet connection (or amateur radio) and is utilized by groups such as the National Weather Service (NWS) when generating forecast models.
 Each weather station submitting data to CWOP will also have an individual Web page that depicts the data submitted by that station.
 The Weather Underground Internet site is another popular destination for the submittal and sharing of data with others around the world.
 As with CWOP, each station submitting data to Weather Underground has a unique Web page displaying their submitted data.
 The UK Met Office's Weather Observations Website (WOW) also allows such data to be shared and displayed.